What precautions are you taking during COVID?

 Please think of me as a friend that tags along with your family as I follow you through your routines (snuggling, laughing, cooking, playing) that are meaningful for your family.

 Each package includes a consultation, 4 hour session coverage, 20+ high-resolution images delivered by digital download, and a highly edited 3–4 minute film set to thoughtfully selected licensed music.

-What can I expect from a typical Day in the Life film session?
+What can I expect from a typical Day in the Life film/video session?

-What is the difference between Day in the Life films and Portrait films?
+What is the difference between Day in the Life and Portrait films/videos?

 Portrait films celebrate everyday milestones, 1-2 minutes at a time—like little intimate time capsules that you'll want to revisit.
 They focus on one person and a specific time in their life.
 These abbreviated films are perfect for newborns, graduates, birthdays...basically any finite time you would like to memorialize.
 The same basic description of a Day in the Life film applies here.
 No scripts, no props, no posing

-What's involved in editing family films/video?
+What's involved in editing family films/videos?
 Why does it cost more than photos?

 Editing family videos is more labor-intensive than editing photos, but it is so worth it!
 After our session, I cull, edit, and arrange video clips in a way that is cohesive and best narrates your story.
 I also fine-tune audio for each clip (e.g., I may enhance soft, little voices or remove distracting background noise).
 My favorite part of the editing process is finding the perfect song to reflect your family.
 That can sometimes take an entire day or two.
 And I may have to edit the song if it's too long or repetitive.
 Another factor that accounts for its price is that licensed music can be as much as $200 for a single-use, which means that I will not be reusing that song for anyone else without repurchasing it (which I usually don't do).